by Tony Vidler

 There are a number of easy ways of working out what fee level is profitable, and it is usually easy enough to work out what fee level is competitive in the market….but that is not the same as understanding what fee level is appropriate.

-The appropriate level for any engagement can, and should be, specific to a particular engagement.
-Of course the basic fee level is going to start from a point where it is profitable for you to do the business, but it should also reflect the complexity of the engagement.
-The more that a unique or specific set of skills or knowledge are called for, and the more difficult the problem being addressed, the higher the fee.
+The appropriate level for any engagement can, and should be in my view, specific to a particular engagement.
+Of course the basic fee level should start from a point where it is profitable for you to do the business, but it should also reflect the complexity of the engagement.
+The more that a unique or specific set of skills or knowledge are called for, and the more difficult the problem being addressed, the higher the fee should be.
+In other words I am suggesting that the appropriate fee can be more than merely a charged out hourly rate.

 The real key to getting the fee level right is getting the commitment of the client to the process, or the engagement.

-Finding clients who want your expertise and are committed to the planning process and then giving it away for free, or low fee, is just dumb.
+Finding clients who want your expertise and are committed to the planning process and then giving it away for free, or low fee, is just dumb business.

-Even dumber though is setting a low fee to try and work with the non-committal client….which many advisers try in a bid to get business in the door, and hopefully create the commitment from the client once they have seen how good the adviser is.
+Even more dumb though is setting a low fee to try and work with the non-committal client….which many advisers try in a bid to get business in the door, and hopefully create the commitment from the client once they have seen how good the adviser is.
+Essentially this becomes a competition based upon price discounting – a race to inslovency if ever there was.

-A high fee makes sense commercially when you have a committed client.
-A client with a difficult or complex situation, or a client who knows that they need expert help to achieve the goals and dreams…that is the area where high fees make sense, and still be competitive.
+A high fee makes sense commercially when you have a committed client who wants your time and attention.
+It makes more sense still when the client has a difficult or complex situation, or the client who knows that they need expert help to achieve the goals and dreams as they simply cannot achieve them alone…that is the area where high fees make sense, and still be competitive.

-That is why the advisers who have a highly priced fee-based business model are excellent at getting the client to understand the extent of the complexity very quickly, and obtaining high levels of commitment from the client to making change.
+That is why the advisers who want to have a highly priced fee-based business model MUST ensure the client understands the extent of the complexity very quickly, and obtain high levels of commitment from the client to working with.
+Understanding the complexity and the need for the expertise is essential to obtaining high fee levels.
+That means positioning as the coach or expert, not just positioning as an adviser.
+The difference between the two when it comes to establishing your commercial worth is this: